ovinc/drapo/README.md

 ## General information

-This Python 3 package provides a set of interactive graphical objects on matplotlib figures: draggable lines and rectangles, cursor, and associated useful functions such as ginput() for measuring/extracting data interactively.
+This Python 3 package provides a set of interactive graphical objects on Matplotlib figures: draggable line, draggable rectangle, and moving cursor.
+It also provides graphical input functions for measuring/extracting data interactively from a figure, such as ginput (get location of clicks) and rinput (get region of interest from interactive rectangle).
 Matplotlib must be using an interactive backend such as Qt or Tk.
 In Jupyter, use `%matplotlib qt` or `matplotlib tk`.

 ### Draggable shapes
 - **Line** is a class that creates a draggable line.
 - **Rect** is a class that creates a draggable rectangle.

-### Cursor and ginput
+### Moving cursor
 - **Cursor** is a class that creates a cursor that follows the mouse

+### Graphical input functions
-- **ginput** is a function based on Cursor that returns data from clicks/keystrokes.
+- **ginput** is a function based on the Cursor class that returns position data from clicks/keystrokes.
+- **rinput** is a function based on the Rect class that returns position data delimited by an interactive rectangle.

 ### Other
 - **ClickFig** is a class that activates figures and axes (makes them the current ones) by mouse hovering and clicking.